hpc-gridware/clusterscheduler/doc/markdown/manual/development-guide/01_prepare_dev_env.md

 # Prepare a Host as Development Machine

 In order to do development for the xxQS_NAMExx you need a host or virtual machine that provides following prerequisites.
+Recommended build platform is Rocky Linux 8.x.

 ## Software Prerequisites

 For the xxQS_NAMExx core product the environment has to provide:

-* cmake >= 3.24 (if you need to install cmake yourself because the OS package does not fulfill the requirements then install version 3.27.9)
+* cmake >= 3.24
 * git
 * devtoolset-11 (gcc/g++ >= 11.2 or similar to support C++17)
 * autoconf